mehulagg/gitlab_test/doc/ci/variables/README.md

    - `$VARIABLE =~ /^content.*/`
    - `$VARIABLE_1 !~ /^content.*/` (introduced in GitLab 11.11)

-   It is possible perform pattern matching against a variable and regular expression.
-Expression like this evaluates to truth if matches are found when using `=~`.
+   Expressions like this evaluate to truth if matches are found when using `=~`.
    It evaluates to truth if matches are not found when `!~` is used.

    Pattern matching is case-sensitive by default.
 Use `i` flag modifier, like `/pattern/i` to make a pattern case-insensitive.